 Tilos is a haven of tranquillity.
 Home to craggy mountains, secluded beaches, carpets of wildflowers, rare birds, medieval castles, sublime sea views, a remote monastery, and a cave of dwarf elephants.

-The island has been spared the trappings of mass tourism, yet those who visit tend to return year after year.
+While the island has been spared the trappings of mass tourism, those who visit tend to return year after year.
 To find out more about this beguiling island, read on for our ultimate guide to Tilos.